 You’ll stay in a dormitory-style volunteer house.
 Living is comfortable with electricity, running water, WiFi and western bathrooms.
 There is no air-conditioning in the accommodation, however fans are provided.

 Bedrooms have bunk beds and you can expect to share a room with one to three other volunteers of the same gender.
 Low pressure showers should be expected and the water is usually not heated.
 You should bring your own toiletries and towels.

 A basic daily breakfast of toast, spreads, tea and coffee is included and you’re free to help yourself to these each morning at the volunteer house.

 For lunch and dinner, you can cook for yourself in the communal kitchen at the volunteer accommodation - this has a gas hob, oven, kettle, microwave, fridge, freezer and pantry space.
-Alternatively, you can buy lunch and dinner from nearby restaurants for between US$5 (approximately CA$6) and US$25 (approximately CA$33) per meal.
+Alternatively, you can buy lunch and dinner from nearby restaurants for between US$5 (approximately CA$7) and US$25 (approximately CA$35) per meal.

-For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$65 (approximately CA$87) per week.
-You can arrange this at your program orientation and pay for it through the local team in Jamaica.
+For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$79 (approximately CA$113) per week.
+You can book this via your MyIVHQ Checklist once you have registered for the Jamaica program.
 Vegetarians and vegans can be catered for, however not all diets can be covered.
-Please speak with the team in Jamaica about any requirements you have before you book the dinner plan.
+Please let your IVHQ Program Manager know about any dietary requirements you have before you book the dinner plan.